 A message queue I built from scratch.

-5,600 lines of Go.
-Custom storage engine, consensus algorithm, streaming API.
+7,300+ lines of Go.
+Custom LSM-tree storage engine with compaction, Raft consensus with real RPC transport, gRPC streaming API, and Prometheus observability.
 No dependencies on Kafka or ZooKeeper.

 writes/sec